-The main aims of the armed forces as written in the constitution are to defend and preserve the sovereignty and
+The main aims of the armed forces as written in the constitution

-health and education for the development
+agriculture, engineering, health and education for the development

 of The Gambia.

-The development of The Gambia Armed Forces and the expansion of its
+The development of The Gambia Armed Forces and the expansion of

-change of government.
+the 1994 change of government.
 The 1997 Constitution gives The